yokai-php/batch-src/docs/getting-started/project-overview.md

 use Yokai\Batch\JobExecution;
 use Yokai\Batch\Job\JobInterface;

-class CsvExportJob implements JobInterface
+class DoStuffJob implements JobInterface
 {
     public function execute(JobExecution $jobExecution) : void
     {
-        $file = fopen('path/to/file.csv', 'w');

-        // your export logic here
+        // your logic here
-        fputcsv($file, ['column1', 'column2']);

-        fclose($file);
     }
 }
 ```
-#### See More:
-For more information about jobs, see [Job](batch/domain/job.md)

-[//]: # (Todo: Maybe we can remove Job.md and put the content here)
-### Job Launcher

-The job launcher is responsible for executing/scheduling every jobs.

-Yeah, executing OR scheduling.
-There is multiple implementation of a job launcher across bridges.
-Job's execution might be asynchronous, and thus, when you ask the job launcher to "launch" a job,
-you have to check the `JobExecution` status that it had returned to know if the job is already executed.

-#### What is needed to use a Job Launcher ?
+### How to launch a job ?

 For use a Job Launcher you need to have:
 - **A Container of Jobs:** A container use any PSR-11 [container implementation](https://packagist.org/providers/psr/container-implementation)